coding-panda/panda-pods-repeater-field/README.txt

 * add: Now items can be moved to trash and restored from trash

 = 1.2.0 - 17nd December 2017 =
-* change: Now saving table post_name instead of ID to solve the problem of migration
+* change: Now saving table post_name instead of ID to solve the problem of migration.
+It won't affect the saved data, but you will have to update the field in Pods - pick the right one again in order to migrate properly.

 == Upgrade Notice ==